fdilke/bewl/bewl2/done-todo.md

 - disentangle mask[]/sillyMask[] which should be a pure type operation
 - enumerate morphisms
 - abstract code used for suits into withEnum ; remap the Direction code via this
+- get tests working with Metals - do via the Flask icon for convenience.
+Or a launch does it

 # TODO
 - permutations, deep property of FinSet from card trick?